AFNetworking/fastlane/README.md

 ### CI

-Configuring your repository for continuous integration allows your project to constantly be under test, and give you greater release.
+Configuring your repository for continuous integration allows your project to constantly be under test, and gives you greater confidence in your release.
 Both [Travis CI](http://docs.travis-ci.com/user/getting-started/) and [Circle CI](https://circleci.com/docs/getting-started) offer free plans for open source projects.
 This guide will focus on Travis CI integration.

 The AFNetworking `.travis.yml` file is setup as follows: